-Once they do, they don’t just magically restore their full range of motion by themselves.
+And here’s the thing – our muscles don’t just magically restore their full range of motion by doing nothing.

 We need to work on it.
 That’s where flexibility and mobility training comes into play.

-Let me show you few golden mobility drills that will make a huge impact on your training.
+Let me show you a few golden mobility drills that will make a huge impact on your training.
 Do them before your workout.

-Make sure you are warmed-up first.
+Make sure you are warmed up first.

-- Couch stretch on the floor
+Couch stretch on the floor

-Go down to the floor and place your left knee on the floor or on the mat.
+- Go down to the floor and place your left knee on the floor or on the mat.
 Your right leg goes forward with the foot on the ground.

-You can use your right knee to hold yourself.
+- You can use your right knee to hold yourself.
 Your left foot should be against the wall, bench, or chair.

-Once it’s there, squeeze your butt and push your hips forward.
+- Once it’s there, squeeze your butt and push your hips forward.
 You will feel a huge stretch from the left tight and knee.
 Stay there for a maximum of 2-minute.
 Then switch legs.

 What about if you cannot go down on the floor?
 Or maybe you can but it’s hard to come back up.

-You can still do this stretch while you stand.
+- You can still do this stretch while you stand.
 Just stand close to the table, or high chair.

-Once you feel the stretch, stay the for a maximum of 2-minute.
+- Once you feel the stretch, stay the for a maximum of 2-minute.

 So if your calves are brutally stiff, then it will transfer this tension upstream to your knee.

 - Place your right foot on this object, and shift the weight slightly on the left leg.

-At the same time try not to lean forward.
+- At the same time try not to lean forward.
 Instead, do the opposite.
 Squeeze your butt and thrust your hips forward.

-Another great mobility stretch is pigeon stretch.
+Another great mobility stretch is the pigeon stretch.
 It really opens up your hips and can help with your kettlebell swings.